emb-riscv/specs-markdown/exceptions-and-interrupts.md

 ### Context stack

 When exceptions and interrupts are taken, they push a context on the main stack.
 The stack pointer must be xlen aligned.
 For RV32 harts with the D extension, an additional alignment to 8 must be performed by adding a stack padding.

-> <sup>ARM has a status bit that aligns the stack to 8 even if double precision is not used; depending on how caches are organised, it may lead to faster context switches it might be better to do the same.</sup>
+If the `stackalign` bit in the `ctrl` CSR is set, the stack is always aligned at 8.
+Depending on how caches are organised, it usually allow faster context switches.

 For the current RISC-V Linux ABI, the stack context is, from hight to low addresses